The concept of an alkaline diet has been around for many years.

 Some attempts have been made to study humans on low carbohydrates.

 Here’s a link to a crazy German study of totally desperate cancer patients.
 The only people allowed to be enrolled were those people who had completely run out of options; virtually at deaths’ door.
 They also used some suspect ‘bad kid on the block’ oils including hempseed and linseed as fat sources, plus soy protein as well as animal protein.
 In short, the study is so mixed up one wonders what they would achieve or how they would interpret those results.

-The good news is that for five patients who were able to endure three months of carbohydrate-free eating, the results were positive: the patients stayed alive, their physical condition stabilized or improved and their tumours slowed or stopped growing, or shrunk.
+The good news is that for five patients who were able to endure three months of carbohydrate-free eating, the results were positive: the patients stayed alive, their physical condition stabilized or improved and their tumors slowed or stopped growing, or shrunk.

 This ‘new alkaline diet’ isn’t really new.

 We still advocate all of the good greens, but we do NOT advocate more than a minimum of fructose-laden fruit.
 The big change is from carbohydrates to fats.
-Our greens and our alkaline water support our good fats as they re-energise the body and heal our sugar-drug habit.
-We drink natural alkaline ionised water because we have learned that many of our alkaline foods actually bind essential calcium, thus making it eaten but unavailable.
-Alkaline ionized water gives us those essential alkaline minerals plus an abundance of antioxidants in the form of free hydrogen, supporting our body’s regeneration, immunity and self-healing.
+Our greens and our alkaline water support our good fats as they re-energize the body and heal our sugar-drug habit.
+We drink natural alkaline ionized water because we have learned that many of our alkaline foods actually bind essential calcium, thus making it eaten but unavailable.
+Alkaline ionized water gives us those essential alkaline minerals plus an abundance of antioxidants in the form of free hydrogen, supporting our body’s regeneration, immunity, and self-healing.